 The needlepoint stitch technique is easy to work and can be used individually, as a background filler, in groups, or in offset rows.

-As much as it is a great stitch to use for dazzling effect, its one downside is that it tends to pull the canvas out of shape, similar to what happens when working the Continental tent needlepoint stitch.
+While it is a great stitch to use for a dazzling effect, the one downside is that it tends to pull the canvas out of shape, similar to what happens when working the Continental tent needlepoint stitch.
 For this reason, it is best worked when you have mounted the needlepoint canvas in a frame or on stretcher bars.

 When you use these needlepoint tools, you'll get professional-looking results every time you work the Encroaching Gobelin stitch and any other stitch in the Gobelin family.Continue to 2 of 2 below.